Making the most of your conference experience

 During the conference

-• Exchange ideas with board members and administrators from other districts.
+• Use the chat feature in the virtual event and while in sessions to exchange ideas with board members and administrators from other districts.

 • Visit the Trade Show to learn about the latest in education-related goods and services.
-There’s sure to be some money-saving, value-added information to pick up from the more than 600 vendor booths.
+There’s sure to be some money-saving, value-added information to pick up from the nearly 200 vendor booths.

 • Keep a daily log of what you do; you’ll be surprised how much you’ve covered.